AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 1. When you are satisfied with your prompt configuration, click **[!UICONTROL Generate]**.

-   The AI Assistant processes the request and recommends the best suited images from within the input brand asset and based on the prompt and other inputs.
+   AI Assistant processes the request and recommends the best suited images from within the input brand asset and based on the prompt and other inputs.

    >[!IMPORTANT]
    >